 Exposure is useful just for fun, but there are also educational uses for it - i.e. in various science experiments.

 C:/Program Files/Exposure/result2.jpgetc.
 You may need to "run as administrator" when starting Exposure so that these files can be saved.
-(Windows Vista users have reported finding the image in
+(Users of later versions of Windows have reported finding the image in

 /AppData/Local/VirtualStore/Program Files/Exposure.)
 The size depends on the resolution of the webcam, or if choosing to create a photo from a movie, this depends on the size of the frames in the movie.
 A standard webcam resolution is 320x240 pixels and the typical filesize of such a photo would be of the order of 20KB.